What Is A Dental Bridge?

 - Prevent remaining teeth from drifting out of position

-There are three main types of bridges.
-Traditional Bridges, also known as fixed bridges, are used to replace one or more missing teeth.
+Traditional bridges, also known as fixed bridges, are used to replace one or more missing teeth.
 The procedure involves creating a crown for the tooth or implant on either side of the missing tooth, with a pontic, or a false tooth, in between.
 Fixed bridges are the most common type of dental bridges and are either made out of porcelain fused to metal or out of ceramics.
 Depending on the patient, bridges are sometimes a better alternative to implant replacement.
 Dr. Oshetski is an expert in implant and restorative dentistry and can advise which replacement is best for you.

 The Dental Bridge Procedure

-There are several steps that are taken in order to create a bridge:
+There are several steps that are taken in order to create a dental bridge:

 The adjacent teeth must be prepared.
 This involves removing some of the enamel to allow room for the crown to be placed over them.